petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 ### Why need for more environments

+The basic assumption of testing theory: **the final produced system must run on different machines** than those where it was produced.

 Using more than one environment is a *must* because:

 * anyway you use at least two environments, the one **where you develop tge software** and another one **where the system application will be installed** to be used

 * these two environments are *not guaranteed to be identical* and the one where the system application will be installed you even do *not know "how it looks like"* - the only thing you can do is to make some recommendations but that's all

+* so, at least an environment where you'll test the system is absolutely necessary and this should be different that the one where you developed (or still developing) the system